-NOTE 17 - CONTINGENCIES
+NOTE 16 - CONTINGENCIES

-As at March 31, 2023, the Company is involved in various legal proceedings of minor impact that have arisen in the ordinary course of business.
+As at March 31, 2024 and December 31, 2023, the Company is involved in various legal proceedings of minor impact that have arisen in the ordinary course of business.
 These proceedings involve: 1) national and local tax assessments; 2) labor claims; and 3) other diverse civil actions.
-The Company considers that in those instances in which obligations have been incurred, the Company has accrued adequate provisions to cover the related risks.
-The Company believes these matters will be resolved without any significant effect on its business, consolidated financial position or consolidated financial performance.
-In addition, in relation to ongoing legal proceedings, the Company is able to make a reasonable estimate of the expected loss or range of possible loss, as well as disclose any provision accrued for such loss.
-However, for a limited number of ongoing proceedings, the Company may not be able to make a reasonable estimate of the expected loss or range of possible loss or may be able to do so but believes that disclosure of such information on a case-by-case basis would seriously prejudice Company's position in the ongoing legal proceedings or in any related settlement discussions.
+Although there is no guarantee for a favorable outcome, the Company believes that it has made adequate provisions to cover current and contemplated general and specific litigation risks.
+In relation to ongoing legal proceedings, the Company is able to make a reasonable estimate of the expected loss or range of possible loss, as well as disclose any provision accrued for such loss.
+However, the Company may not be able to make a reasonable estimate of the expected loss or range of possible loss or may be able to do so but believes that disclosure of such information on a case-by-case basis would prejudice Company's position in the ongoing legal proceedings or in any related settlement discussions.
 Accordingly, in these cases, the Company has disclosed qualitative information with respect to the nature and characteristics of the contingency but has not disclosed the estimate of the range of potential loss.

-NOTE 16 - RELEVANT INFORMATION REGARDING THE IMPACT OF THE 2018 LANDSLIDE
+NOTE 17 - RELEVANT INFORMATION REGARDING THE 2018 LANDSLIDE

 On September 20, 2018, a landslide occurred in Sitio Sindulan, Barangay Tina-an, Naga City, Cebu, Philippines (the "Landslide"), a site located within an area covered by the mining rights of APO Land & Quarry Corporation ("ALQC") who is a principal raw material supplier of APO Cement.
 The Parent Company does not own any equity stake (directly or indirectly) in ALQC or its parent company, Impact Assets Corporation.
-Cemex Asian South East Corporation which is a majority shareholder of the Parent Company, owns a minority 40% stake in Impact Assets Corporation.
+Cemex Asian South East Corporation which is a majority shareholder of the Parent Company and an indirect subsidiary of Cemex, S.A.B. de C.V., owns a minority 40% stake in Impact Assets Corporation.